spatel72/apps/school/ABOUT.md

 **Innovation**

-Is the entry innovative and creative, taking a novel approach?
+Our community sustainability page is innovative and creative and takes a novel approach by...

 **Clarity**

-We included the following to make the entry easy to understand and accessible...
+Our project includes the following to make information and tools clear, accessible. and easy to understand...

 <!--Does it present information clearly?-->

 **Implementation**

-We made progress in the following areas to create a working (functional) solution...
+Our community sustainability page provides a new functional solution in the area(s) of...

 **Integration**

-Does the entry integrate with other data sources in a community-relevant way?
+New additions created for our project integrate with other work and data in the following ways...